Electrical Installation Condition Report (EICR)

-Electrical Testing and Reports for Landlords (EICR)
+Electrical Installation Condition Report for Landlords (EICR)

 Pennington’s is established as a leading provider of electrical services in Surrey and beyond.
 Our expert team will make sure your property’s electrics are safe and reliable, meeting all current standards and regulations.